cloudflare/cloudflare-docs/content/pages/how-to/preview-with-cloudflare-tunnel.md

 ## Installing Cloudflare Tunnel

 Cloudflare Tunnel can be installed on Windows, Linux, and macOS.
-To learn about installing Cloudflare Tunnel, refer to the ["Install cloudflared"](/cloudflare-one/connections/connect-apps/install-and-setup/installation/) page in the Cloudflare for Teams documentation.
+To learn about installing Cloudflare Tunnel, refer to the [Install cloudflared](/cloudflare-one/connections/connect-apps/install-and-setup/installation/) page in the Cloudflare for Teams documentation.

 Confirm that `cloudflared` is installed correctly by running `cloudflared --version` in your command line: